it-tinyangel/JS-core-string-properties-and-methods-startsWith-substring-and-split-method-output-the-domain-name/README.md

-# JS-core-string-properties-and-methods-startsWith-substring-and-split-method-output-the-domain-name
-Module 3.
+# Module 3.
 JS Core.
 Lesson 8.
 Test 4.

-String .startsWith, .substring, &amp; .split Method.
-Output the domain name
+# String .startsWith, .substring &.split Methods.
+Output the domain name.

+Removing "http://" or "https://" prefixes in the user-entered URL, using .startsWith, .substring & .split Methods Methods of String, and outputting the domain name to the console.